The Assessment Process & Its Relation to Taxes

 EDUCATION PROPERTY TAX MILL RATES

 The RM of Biggar collects property taxes on behalf of two other taxing authorities; Sun West School Division and St. Paul’s R.C.S.S.D.
-The Government of Saskatchewan has set the 2016 Education Property Tax (EPT) mill rates to be levied with respect to every school division and property tax for the 2016 taxation year.
-The 2016 EPT mill rates were set as the same rates as 2015.
+The Government of Saskatchewan has set the 2021 Education Property Tax (EPT) mill rates to be levied with respect to every school division and property tax for the 2021 taxation year.

 Established Mill Rates